 The #14 Notre Dame Men's Soccer team defeated #3 Louisville, 1-0, at Alumni Field on September 24.

-Since coming to Notre Dame in January of 2001, Clark, a native of Scotland, has engineered a great turnaround.
-In the two seasons prior to his arrival, the program suffered consecutive losing campaigns, but under Clark Notre Dame has compiled a winning record every season en route to an impressive 153-68-35 (.666) mark and the Fighting Irish have been ranked in the final National Soccer Coaches Association of America (NSCAA) top-25 poll in 10 of Clark's 12 seasons.
-Notre Dame reached new heights within the program by advancing to the quarterfinals of the NCAA Championship for the first time ever in 2006 and made a repeat appearance in 2007.
+Since coming to Notre Dame in January of 2001, Clark has engineered a great turnaround.
+In the two seasons prior to his arrival, the program suffered consecutive losing campaigns, but under Clark Notre Dame has compiled a winning record every season en route to an impressive 170-69-41 (.680) mark and the Fighting Irish have been ranked in the final National Soccer Coaches Association of America (NSCAA) top-25 poll in 11 of Clark's 13 seasons.

 Winning has been synonymous with Clark wherever he has been.
-His 26-year resume has produced a glossy .676 winning percentage.
-Clark's teams have posted a 306-131-60 mark during his collegiate coaching tenure.
+His 27-year resume has produced a glossy .683 winning percentage.
+Clark's teams have posted a 323-132-66 mark during his collegiate coaching tenure.
 Prior to becoming Notre Dame's fifth head coach, he had successful coaching stints at Dartmouth (1985-93) and Stanford (1996-2000).

 Regarded as one of the premier tacticians of the game, Clark has built a reputation of being a true players' coach; he's an individual who relates easily to the needs of his players both on and off the field.
 Clark also has shown that he is very capable of reloading talent without having his team miss a beat on the field.
 Clark and his staff have consistently brought in nationally-ranked recruiting classes that keep the Fighting Irish in contention for league and national success year in and year out.